federicobr-86/Foo-Portfolio/README.md

   My Sample Portfolio using React, Gatsby and Contentful CMS.
 </h2>
 <h3 align="left">
-  You can see the demo at:
+  You can see a demo at:
 </h3>
 <a href="https://federico.lebarba.com/" align="left">
   federico.lebarba.com